Do They Know It's Christmas?: Background

 "Do They Know It's Christmas?" was inspired by a series of reports made by the BBC journalist Michael Buerk in 1984, which drew attention to the famine in Ethiopia.
 The BBC News crew were the first to document the famine, with Buerk's report on 23 October describing it as "a biblical famine in the 20th century" and "the closest thing to hell on Earth".
 The report featured the nurse Claire Bertschinger, who had to choose which children would receive the limited amount of food and who were too sick to be saved.
 The reports shocked the UK, motivating the British people to inundate relief agencies, such as Save the Children, with donations.
 The Boomtown Rats singer Bob Geldof and his partner, the television presenter Paula Yates, were deeply affected by the broadcast.
 Geldof said about Bertschinger: "In her was vested the power of life and death.
 She had become godlike, and that is unbearable for anyone."

 On 2 November, Yates was in the Tyne Tees studio in Newcastle upon Tyne, where she was presenting the weekly live music show The Tube.
 Among the acts performing were Ultravox, promoting their greatest hits album The Collection.
 The singer, Midge Ure, was chatting to Yates in the dressing room when Geldof called her.
 Geldof had worked with Ure at the 1981 charity benefit show The Secret Policeman's Ball.
 Geldof asked to speak to Ure and told him that he wanted to do something to alleviate the suffering in Ethiopia.
-He and Ure arranged to discuss ideas over lunch the following Monday, 5 November, and decided to make a charity record.
+He and Ure arranged to discuss ideas over lunch on 5 November, and decided to make a charity record.